faubulous/mentor-vscode/README.md

     - Classes
     - Properties
     - Individuals
-  - Showing the definitions of SHACL shapes
+  - Showing the definitions of SHACL shapes <sup style="color: orange">NEW</sup>
     - Quickly jump to shapes associated with a class or property
     - Node Shapes
-    - Property Shapes
-      - With property path labels
+    - Property Shapes with property path labels
     - Rules
     - Validators
   - Showing the definitions in SKOS thesauri